-The CDA is equipped with state of the art technology; including an 800 MHz digital radio system, computer Aided Dispatch (CAD) system to monitor public safety responder’s activity, Automatic Vehicle Locator / Global Positioning Satellite (AVL/GPS) that tracks the location of public safety vehicles, and an FCIC/NCIC system.
+The CDA is equipped with state of the art technology; including an 800 MHz digital radio system, Computer Aided Dispatch (CAD) system to monitor public safety responder’s activity, Automatic Vehicle Locator / Global Positioning Satellite (AVL/GPS) that tracks the location of public safety vehicles, and an FCIC/NCIC system.

-It is the job of the call takers to obtain critical information as accurately and quickly as possible in order to maintain officer/fire fighter safety, enhance swift and efficient apprehension of criminals, and facilitate timely responses to citizens in need.
+CDA personnel process and prioritize incoming calls for law enforcement, emergency medical services and firefighters.
+It is the job of the call takers to obtain critical information accurately and quickly in order to maintain safety for first responders, enhance swift and efficient apprehension of criminals, and facilitate timely responses to citizens in need.

-Enrich public service through active listening, accurate interpretation, and swift dissemination of emergency and non-emergency calls to appropriate resources.
+Enrich public service through active listening, accurate interpretation, and swift dissemination of emergency and non-emergency calls to appropriate resources